lenra-io/application-runner/docs/AppRunnerExplained.md

     Mongo->>ChangeStream: new change event
-    ChangeStream->>ChangeEventManagers: Broadcast the event to all managers ChangeEventManagers->>QueryServers: Broadcast the event to all QueryServers alt Event match the query and not already handled QueryServers-->>QueryServers: Update the data
+    ChangeStream->>ChangeEventManagers: Broadcast the event to all managers ChangeEventManagers->>QueryServers: Broadcast the event to all QueryServers opt Event match the query and not already handled QueryServers-->>QueryServers: Update the data
         QueryServers->>WidgetServers: data_changed(data)
         WidgetServers->>App: get widget